robot TL;DR:

 FAQs About External Hard Drives Being Read-only on Mac

-• Can I fix the external hard drive read-only on Mac without formatting?
+• How do I change a hard drive from read-only on a Mac without formatting?

 Selena Lee